top_heading

 [112:4] None equals Him.”

-2. Reciting specific words – Al-Fatehah
+2. Reciting specific words – al-Faatihah

 a.
 Honoring God (1:1)

-[1:1] Bismi Allah Al-Rahmaan Al-Raheem
+[1:1] Bismi Allah al-Rahmaan al-Raheem

 A 4-word verse consisting of 19 letters is recited at the beginning of our specific words in honor of God who has given us the scripture and rites being kind and merciful on us to become righteous.

-[41:2] A revelation from the Most Gracious, Most Merciful.
+[41:2] A revelation from the Gracious, the Merciful.

 b.
 Appreciating God (1:2-4)